diegoceccarelli/dexter-eval/README.md

  * `score` the confidence of the linker on the entity. associated.

-Researchers produced [several datasets [2]](#link2) for evaluating entity linking methods, but **the main problem is how to evaluate?** Depending on your needs, you could only consider the annotated wiki-ids (with no interest for the positions), or you would like to ignore the entities and check if your entity linker is good in detecting the correct positions of the spots and so on. **Dexter-eval** allows you to evaluate your method with the //metrics// you prefer.
+Researchers produced [several datasets [2]](#link2) for evaluating entity linking methods, but **the main problem is how to evaluate**: depending on your needs, you may only consider the annotated wiki-ids (with no interest for the positions), or you may prefer to ignore the entities and check if your entity linker is good in detecting the correct positions of the spots and so on. **dexter-eval** allows you to evaluate your method with the //metrics// you prefer.

 ## How to evaluate